 Personalized medicine has been a popular topic in the last few years, but when will it materialize?
 Experts discussed the current challenges at Labiotech Refresh.

 Jean-Pol Detiffe is the CEO of OncoDNA, a company using next-generation sequencing to match patients with a personalized cancer treatment.
 In his opinion, one of the main challenges in the field is that “biology is complex and a successful test cannot only rely on genes“.
 His company addresses it by also looking at RNA and methylation.
 He also highlighted liquid biopsy as a big trend in the field: “we have developed a personalized blood test to see if cancer is coming back, focusing on following up with the patients“.

-Marjolaine Barldo is Head EMEA at Agendia, a company with a diagnostic test that can reduce chemotherapy by 46%.
+Marjolaine Barldo is Head EMEA at Agendia, a company with a diagnostic test that can reduce the use of chemotherapy by 46% in patients with breast cancer.
 Mammaprint is one of the first diagnostic tests to show robust clinical results that could lead to reimbursement, a big challenge in the area of personalized medicine.
 “The EU is starting to open for reimbursement“, she reckons.
 Her test is currently on conditional reimbursement for 3 years, during which the company is evaluating the real outcome of the genomic assay with amazing results so far.

 Jemila Houacine, Associate at Medicxi, provided an investor’s perspective: “integrating specific biomarkers and drugs and adjusting trial design to accelerate development is the next big thing“.
 She believes that the increasing implication of patients will be a game changer.

 To get all the details on the next big trends in the promising area of personalized medicine, watch the video of our expert panel at Labiotech Refresh.